f5devcentral/f5-automation-labs/docs/class3/module1/lab1.rst

 |labmodule|\.\ |labnum|\.3.
 Retrieve single module provision state
 --------------------------------------------------------------------

-To retrieve the provisioning state for a single module, send an HTTP GET to the REST endpoint for ``/mgmt/tm/sys/provision`` and include the name of the module.
+To retrieve the provisioning state for a single module, send a HTTP GET to the REST endpoint for ``/mgmt/tm/sys/provision`` and include the name of the module.
 For example, ``/mgmt/tm/sys/provision/afm``

 ..
 Hint::
   1) Prior to performing the below steps, validate the **{{module}}** Postman environment variable is set to **afm**.